ietf-rats-wg/ietf-rats-usecases/rats-usecases.md

 A FIDO use case involves a relying party that having a attestion on the biometric system that identifies a human.
-It is the state of the biometric system that is being attested to, not the identity of the human.
+It is the state of the biometric system that is being attested to, not the identity of the human!

 FIDO does provides a transport in the form of the WebAuthn and FIDO CTAP protocols.